Darrenfisherlol/Darrenfisherlol/README.md

 ## Hey!
-I'M @Darrenfisherlol (Darren Fisher) 👋
+I'm @Darrenfisherlol (Darren Fisher) 👋

 I'm a Software Engineer from the US

 I currently work on a work planning and management SaaS tool for the DoD

-My current stack is C# and React
+My current stack is C#, React, and Angular

-My last role was a data focused Quant and Internships in Data Engineering
+My last role was a data focused Quant and internships in Data Engineering

 My Masters degree is in Data Analytics